2018 Annual Report

 Jennifer Gilroy Ruiz

-- Juvenile Delinquency Prosecution: Continued balancing juveniles’ needs and best interests with protecting the community to promote juvenile rehabilitation with diversion of low-level offenders to diversion programs and crime victims assessed for services with local service providers.
-Enhanced prosecution of serious felony cases by appointing a Director of Trials and Advanced Litigation Strategies, a new position.
+- Juvenile Delinquency Prosecution: Continued balancing juveniles’ needs and best interests with protecting the community to promote juvenile rehabilitation with diversion of low-level offenders and assistance to crime victims.
+Enhanced prosecution of serious felony cases by centralizing the Division’s Major Case Unit and strengthened the dispositional practice.

-- Interstate Child Support: Establish orders of parentage and child support, pursue modification and enforcement of existing child support orders on behalf of NYC residents and out-of-state families; seeking to ensure economic well-being of children and families.
-Began de-centralization of case processing on outgoing matters, enabling local parents to be seen in Brooklyn and Queens in addition to Manhattan.
+- Interstate Child Support: Continued establishing orders of parentage and child support, and pursued modification and enforcement of existing child support orders on behalf of City residents and out-of-state families.
+Decentralized case processing on outgoing matters to Brooklyn and Queens, enabling local parents to be seen outside of Manhattan.

 Thomas Crane | Deputy Chiefs: